-Often with paper scouting, a separate team member specifically entered data into excel to be given to the data analyst(s).
-We designed our paper scouting sheets to be user-friendly for both the scouters and data entry person.
-We accomplished this by making the quantative scouting sheet answers all numerical and asking scouters to copy their responses to a vertical list at the side of the sheets.
+Often with paper scouting, a separate team member specifically entered data into Excel to be given to the data analyst(s).
+We designed our paper scouting sheets to be user-friendly for both the scouts and data entry person.
+We accomplished this by making the quantitative scouting sheet answers all numerical and asking scouts to copy their responses to a vertical list at the side of the sheets.
 The scouting sheets were also organized chronologically and included diagrams of the field.
-We will be using bluetooth (as part of the internally developed app) to transfer data from the Kindles directly to a .csv file on the data analyst's computer this year.
+We will be using Bluetooth (as part of the internally developed app) to transfer data from the Kindles directly to a .csv file this year.
 An example scouting sheet is shown below.

 With Tableau, the data analyst(s) and match strategist(s) prepares the drive team with knowledge about the strengths and weaknesses of our own alliance and our opposing alliances.
 We also use the data we collect to see which teams would make for good alliance members.
-For example in the 2018 event, teams that were consistent at scoring on the scale may opt to pick a team that was better at switch and vault to complement their strengths.
-An example chart is shown below with anonymized team numbers.
+An example chart for the 2018 game FIRST Power UP is shown below with anonymized team numbers.
+Teams that could not consistently score on the scale (e.g. team 35 in the chart) may opt to pick a team that focuses on the scale to complement their strengths, like team 22 or 24.

 In the spirit of gracious professionalism, we provide our Tableau charts to the public at every competition we go to so that teams without their own scouting systems may be more informed about teams' performances.
 Our scouting system is recognized by most all of the Chesapeake District and adapted by a number of other teams.